builtbycorelot/NFL/README.md

 You should see `nfl`, `api`, `neo4j`, `postgres` and `apache` listed as `Up`.
 The API server listens on `http://localhost:8080` for requests.
 Open `http://localhost` to confirm the HTML pages load.
-The static pages in `docs/site` are served by the Apache container when running `docker-compose` locally.
-Run the Cypher statements in `schema/neo4j_schema.cypher` to create basic indexes and load sample groups using `examples/groups.json` via the `/api/import` endpoint.
+Run the Cypher statements in `schema/neo4j_schema.cypher` to create basic indexes and load sample groups via the `/api/import` endpoint.
-See [docs/docker.md](docs/docker.md) for more details.

 ## Deploy on Render